South African authors | South African Publishing companies

 We have published 1 book by Neill Jackson and Rick van Malsen :

-The Search for Puma 164 - R295.00
+The Search for Puma 164

-Neill Jackson was born in Malta in 1953, where his father was stationed with the Royal Marines and his mother the WRENs.
+Was born in Malta in 1953, where his father was stationed with the Royal Marines and his mother the WRENs.
 The family moved to Rhodesia in 1956, where Neill completed his schooling at Churchill Boys' High in Salisbury and attained a diploma at Gwebi Agricultural College.
 In 1975 he was commissioned as a second lieutenant with 5 (Independent) Company based in Umtali, before serving three years as a Troop Commander with Support Commando, the Rhodesian Light Infantry.

 In 1978 he was posted as 2IC to 1 (Independent) Company at Victoria Falls and Beitbridge, and then to 1 Brigade HQ in Bulawayo as Intelligence Officer from December 1979 until his retirement a year later, with the rank of captain.
 He returned to agriculture and now runs a fruit farm in Villersdorp in the Western Cape.